-Are you part of a Midwestern nonprofit organization that wants to present in-person or virtual activities with an artist in the first half of 2023?
+Are you part of a Midwestern nonprofit organization that wants to present in-person or virtual activities with an artist in 2022?
 If so, consider applying for the GIG (Grow, Invest, Gather) Fund.

 If you feel like this would be a good fit for your organization, read on for more information!

 - WHAT: The GIG Fund is a flexible grant of $2,500 that helps organizations bring professional artists into their community.

 - WHEN: Applications are due April 12, 2022, and funded projects must occur between July – December 2022.

 - WHERE: Nonprofit organizations, tribal communities, and local governments located in Illinois, Indiana, Iowa, Michigan, Minnesota, North Dakota, Ohio, South Dakota, or Wisconsin and the Native nations that share this geography can apply.